comprobo25/comprobo25.github.io/in-class/day06.md

 Construct a scenario where there is an inherent ambiguity in determining where the robot is.
 How do you do this?
 What happens when you run your particle filter.

-### Check out the Code
-Next, drill down into the code make sure you take a good look at SensorModel.get_likelihood and SensorModel.sample_prediction.
-The first function is determining the probability of a sensor measurement for a particular hypothesized robot pose.
-What does this likelihood function look like?
-Draw lots of pictures.
-What assumptions in this function would be violated with the actual Neato.

-The second function samples a potential next state based on a measured change via the odometry.
-What assumptions are encoded in this function.
-Again, draw lots of pictures.

 ## Team Formation

 We'll have some time for informal team formation at the end of class.
 Everyone must fill out this form to indicate your teammate, or if you don't have one yet, you should provide me with some information to help match you.